• Home

 Because of my obsession with Greek mythology, I had always dreamed of standing in front of the Parthenon, wandering through the National Archaeology Museum and admiring the Olympieio.

-During our short 48 hours in Athens, I went HAM reciting Greek mythology tidbits to my extremely patient boyfriend who had to listen to me ramble on and on about the 12 labors of Herakles, Aphrodite’s saucy affair with Ares behind Hephaestus’ back, crazy Dionysus-worshipping maenads and other tantalizing tales.
+During our short 48 hours in Athens, I recited tales from Greek mythology until my extremely patient boyfriend’s ears fell off.
+He listened to me ramble on and on about the 12 labors of Herakles, Aphrodite’s saucy affair with Ares behind Hephaestus’ back (and getting caught in the act), crazy Dionysus-worshipping maenads and other tantalizing tales.
 I don’t regret it for a minute!

 If you get a chance to spend a few days in Athens, make it happen!
 Read on for what you have to see if you only have 2 days in Athens.